 #2 Fun Spot

+You also may enjoy Park Avenue in Winter Park, Harry P. Leu Gardens, Rollins College, Lakeridge Winery, or Fort Christmas Historical Park.
 What do you like to do in Orlando?
 Do you have a favorite fun and inexpensive activity in Orlando?
-Leave a comment, so we can share with others!
+Leave a comment, so we can share with everyone!